SerhiiButryk/TextQuery-Engin/README.md

 # Overview

 TextQuery is a program to perform a search query operation in a text.
 It allows to combina basic operation into one single query and execute it.
-Here is available 'OR', 'AND' and 'NOT' logic operation on a text query.
+Here is available 'OR', 'AND' and 'NOT' logic operations on a text query.

 # Structure